IELTS Vocabulary A (Part 7)

 aurora n.
 A luminous phenomenon in the upper regions of the atmosphere.

-auspice n. favoring, protecting, or propitious influence or guidance.
+auspice n. favouring, protecting, or propitious influence or guidance.

 austere adj.
 Severely simple; unadorned.